-- 1> Select the fixtures you want to Align. - 2> At the top level menu press Fixture Tools/ML Menu then [Align Fixtures]. - 3> Set the mask to include the attribute groups you want to copy (using the Attribute Bank buttons, or using the softkey options for exclude and include all attributes). - 4> Touch the select button of the fixture you want to copy the settings from.
+- 1> Select the fixtures you want to Align either manually or using a group. - 2> At the top level menu press Fixture Tools/ML Menu then [Align Fixtures]. - 3> Set the mask to include the attribute groups you want to copy (using the Attribute Bank buttons, or using the softkey options for exclude and include all attributes). - 4> Touch the select button of the fixture or group you want to copy the settings from.